-Providence Medicare Focus Medical (HMO) members get to enjoy in-network gyms to help you take control of your health and help you feel your best.
-As a member, you get the following at low or no cost to you:

-There is no coinsurance, copayment, or deductible for the standard fitness benefit.

-- Fitness Gyms: You have access to a variety of local gyms.
-You may locate a fitness center, within a 40-mile radius, by visiting the fitness website.
-Go to Chapter 2 Section 1 to the Benefit Administrator table for contact information. - Online Fitness: Classes are available, please go to the fitness website for class schedules. - Fitness Activities: You also have access to social events and other activities available on the fitness website. - Brain Health A program is available to help you be at your sharpest, exercise your memory, enhance your attention and brain speed.
+2025 Evidence of Coverage for Providence Medicare Focus Medical (HMO) 61 Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when Services that are covered for you you get these services Fitness benefit Providence Medicare Focus Medical (HMO) members get to There is no coinsurance. enjoy in-network gyms to help you take control of your copayment, or deductible for health and help you feel your best.
+As a member, you get the the standard fitness benefit. following at low or no cost to you: Fitness Gyms: You have access to a variety of local gyms.
+You may locate a fitness center, within a 40mile radius, by visiting the fitness website.
+Go to Chapter 2 Section 1 to the Benefit Administrator table for contact information.
+Online Fitness: Classes are available, please go to the fitness website for class schedules.
+Fitness Activities: You also have access to social events and other activities available on the fitness website.
+Brain Health - A program is available to help you be at your sharpest, exercise your memory, enhance your attention and brain speed.
 If you have any questions, need help finding a participating fitness center, want to enroll or learn more about the program, contact the Benefits Administrator.
 You can find their contact information in Chapter 2, Section 1.